rkingery/notes/electrodynamics/electrostatics.md

-##### Example: Sphere with uniform charge
+##### Example: Hollow sphere of uniform charge

-As a useful example of how to calculate the electric field of a charge distribution, let's consider the case of a uniformly charged sphere.
-We'll first suppose the sphere is *hollow* with a radius $R$ and a uniform charge $Q = 4\pi R^2 \sigma$ where $\sigma$ is a constant surface density.
+As our last example for this section, suppose now we have a *hollow* conducting sphere of radius $R$ on which we've placed some constant amount of charge $Q$ across the surface, so that its charge per unit area is a constant $\sigma = Q/4\pi R^2$.

 Given the symmetry of the problem it's natural to work in spherical coordinates.
 By symmetry, it's not hard to see that the electric field for the hollow sphere must *always* point in the radial direction.
-To see why, notice that any source point we pick on the sphere will have an opposite point $180^\circ$ away at the same altitude.
-Since the charge is uniform both source points will cancel all but the radial component of the field when added together.
+Indeed, notice that any source point we pick on the sphere will have an opposite point $180^\circ$ away at the same altitude.
+Since the charge is uniform, both source points will cancel all but the radial component of the field when added together.
 We thus just need to find the single scalar $E(r)$, where
 $$
 \mathbf{E}(\mathbf{x}) = E(r) \mathbf{e}_r \ .
 $$